inttter/mdbadges-cli/CONTRIBUTING.md

     <type>[optional scope]: <description>
     ```

-* When using emoji in commit messages, [Gitmoji][Gitmoji] is most commonly used, as well as some others (which you can decide what they should be).
+* If you would like to also use emoji in your commit messages, you should try to adhere to the [Gitmoji][Gitmoji] emoji's, as they are most commonly used, as well as other miscellaneous emoji's, which you can decide on what they should be represneted by.
 For example:

     ```
     ✨ feat: add GitHub badge
     ```

-For more specific instances, you can include a scope for the commit.
+For more specific instances, you can include a **scope** for the commit.
 A scope is what is in the parenthesis of a commit message.
-See these examples below for more:
+This is helpful in instances where you are making changes to a certain section of the package.
+See these examples below:

 ```bash
     # Related to releasing a new version